Parviz-Eminov/EmptyRep/README.md

 # Information about me

-My name is Parviz
+My name is Parviz.
-I live in Azerbaijan
+I live in Azerbaijan.
-My hobby is coding in Java!
+My hobby is _coding_ in Java!

 ![My photo](java-instalar-windows.jpg)